creadigme/github-backup/README.md

 - An advanced method with Node.js *(Linux/MacOS/Windows)*.
 - A simple `sh` script designed to run on the Synology DS range of file storage servers to backup all repositories (and wikis) for a user from Github *(Linux/MacOS/WSL)*.

+Bonus in `sh` version:
+- You can auto-push your backup to a Gitea server

 ## With Docker

 ```bash